mimschowdhury/mimta-chowdhury-capstone/README.md

 ### Sitemap 🗺️

-1️⃣ Home Page – Browse cafes and explore filters.
+<br>1️⃣ Home Page – Browse cafes and explore filters.
-2️⃣ Cafe Details Page – View detailed information about a cafe.
+<br>2️⃣ Cafe Details Page – View detailed information about a cafe.
-3️⃣ Visited Cafes Page – Your personalized cafe list and favourites.
+<br>3️⃣ Favourite Cafes Page – Your personalized cafe list and favourites.
-4️⃣ About Page – Info about 6ixCafes and how it works.
+<br>4️⃣ About Page – Info about 6ixCafes and how it works.
+<br>5️⃣ Locations Page – Discover cafes near you/in your neighbourhood.
+<br>6️⃣ Cafe of the Week Page – Read more on the Cafe of the Week.
+<br>7️⃣ Cafe Roulette – Generate a random cafe & coffee-related quotes!.

 ### Mockups

-	• Home Page: Displays a list of nearby cafes with filtering options.
-	• About Page: Detailed information about the website.
-	• Cafe Page: Detailed information and ratings for individual cafes.

 Original Mockups
 Home Page: Displays nearby cafes and offers quick filtering
 ![Sitemap](./src/assets/mockups/Beige%20Minimalist%20Creative%20Agency%20Website%20Desktop%20Prototype.png)